Do you know what the very basic idea behind marketing is?

 Think outside the box to cut through the noise and reach your target audience with these ideas:

 Retargeting: When you use Facebook Ads you can set up a Custom Audience that is made up of all the people who have taken an action on your website.
 And how does it know this?
 By using something called the Facebook Pixel.
-It’s simply a piece of code that is installed into the code of your website that tracks actions of the person visiting your site.
+It’s simply a piece of code that is installed into the code of your website.
+It then tracks the actions of the person visiting your site.
 You can then target that person with an ad after they leave the site.

 There are loads of possibilities with this such as creating lookalike audiences of people with similar behaviors to generate new leads.
 Create audiences that exclude people who have taken the action you already want.
 This means you are targeting the right people and not wasting money on those who have taken action already.
 For more information on how to use retargeting take a look at Facebooks guide and this excellent overview.